JCReed26/JCReed26/README.md

   - Reverse Engineering & Malware Analysis
   - Secure Parallel and Distributed Programming in Python

-- **Diverge** – a multi-component R&D initiative exploring how AI agents can encourage healthier technology use, support personal goals, and create a balanced lifestyle.
-[More details here »](https://github.com/DivergeDev/.github)
+- **ZStyle** – a multi-component R&D initiative exploring how AI agents can encourage healthier technology use, support personal goals, and create a balanced lifestyle.

 - **Dev Master Guide** - A developer-focused knowledge hub that explains **how to implement common use cases** across languages, frameworks, and CLIs — written as a practical, one-stop reference.